 Since winning top prizes in Singapore’s National Music Competition four consecutive times (violin category), Mr. Lin has enjoyed a multi-faceted career.
 He won a Best Conductor Award at Singapore’s National Band Leaders Festival, and also worked for several years as a jazz violinist.
 In addition, he has appeared as orchestral violinist with the New Hampshire Symphony, the Indian Hill Symphony, and the Hannover (NH) Chamber Orchestra.

-Mr. Lin is currently Assistant Professor of Saxophone at the Eastman School of Music, where members of his studio have been frequent prizewinners at some of the nation’s most prestigious competitions.
-He is the founder and director of the Eastman Saxophone Project (ESP) – the country’s first conductor-less saxophone ensemble.
-Mr. Lin is on the artist/clinician rosters of both Selmer and Vandoren companies, and performs exclusively on these products.
-He holds degrees from the New England Conservatory (BM, MM) and Eastman (DMA).
+Mr. Lin is currently Associate Professor of Saxophone at the Eastman School of Music, where members of his studio have been frequent prizewinners at some of the nation’s most prestigious competitions.
+He is the founder and director of the Eastman Saxophone Project (ESP), as well as the recipient of the 2012-2013 Eisenhart Award for Excellence in Teaching.
+Mr. Lin is an artist and clinician for Selmer and Vandoren companies, and performs exclusively on these products.
+He holds degrees from the New England Conservatory (BM, MM) and Eastman (Performer’s Certificate, DMA).
 His teachers have included Ken Radnofsky and Ramon Ricker.